SHAP-Guided Kernel Actor-Critic for Explainable Reinforcement Learning: Algorithm Design of RSA2C

 \paragraph{Advanced Critic.} We estimate advantage and value with kernel approximators designed for policy-gradient compatibility, with the proof in Appendix~\ref{appendix:CFA}.
 The Advantage Critic is established under compatible features on dictionary $\mathcal{D}_{\mathsf A}$ and OVK $K$, giving scalar-valued kernel $ K_h\left((\mathbf{s},\mathbf{a}),(\mathbf{s}_j,\mathbf{a}_j)\right) = \big(\mathbf{a}-h(\mathbf{s})\big)^\top \Sigma^{-1/2} K(\mathbf{s},\mathbf{s}_j) \Sigma^{-1/2}\big(\mathbf{a}_j-h(\mathbf{s}_j)\big), $ which is positive semidefinite if $K$ is PD.
 With the feature map $\nu(\mathbf{s},\mathbf{a}) = K(\mathbf{s},\cdot) \Sigma^{-1/2}\big(\mathbf{a}-h(\mathbf{s})\big) \in \mathcal{H}_K$, we approximate

 and estimate $w_{\mathsf{A}}$ in closed-form with the ALD method.

-{For the Value Critic, we deliberately avoid applying RKHS–SHAP reweighting to prevent circular dependence between the value estimates and their own attribution scores.
-Keeping the Value Critic unweighted avoids error amplification caused by biased SHAP values and provides a more stable baseline for policy evaluation.} Specifically, using a scalar RKHS $\mathcal{H}_k$ with kernel $k(\mathbf{s},\mathbf{s}_j)=\langle \psi(\mathbf{s}),\psi(\mathbf{s}_j)\rangle$ and dictionary $\mathcal{D}_{\mathsf V}$, we set
+For Value Critic, we avoid applying RKHS-SHAP reweighting to prevent circular dependence between the value estimates and their own attribution scores.
+Keeping the Value Critic unweighted avoids error amplification caused by biased SHAP values and provides a more stable baseline for policy evaluation.
+Using a scalar RKHS $\mathcal{H}_k$ with kernel $k(\mathbf{s},\mathbf{s}_j)=\langle \psi(\mathbf{s}),\psi(\mathbf{s}_j)\rangle$ and dictionary $\mathcal{D}_{\mathsf V}$, we set

-with $w_{\mathsf V}$ fitted by minimizing the regularized TD loss
+with $w_{\mathsf V}=\sum\nolimits_{j\in\mathcal{D}_{\mathsf V}} \eta_j \psi(\mathbf{s}_j)$ fitted by minimizing the regularized TD loss